 5. The Dark Knight [My rating: B/B+]

 Speaking of overrated films....
 Look, it's good, but Best Picture-worthy?
 Probably not.
 Heath Ledger is well-deserving of at least a Best Supporting Actor nomination (though again, he too was a bit overrated), but that doesn't automatically mean the picture was great.
 First with the cons: it's too long, the screenplay is less-than-good, and, really, it's nothing more than a standard superhero film (a position with which all the TDK fanboys and -girls will surely take issue).
 What it is, however, is highly enjoyable and an artistic wonder.
 The bold pick was that it was going to miss out on the PGA in favor of WALL-E, thereby ensuring a dead heat for this final spot, but TDK seems to have moved back into a slight lead.
-Like with Frost/Nixon and Doubt, it seems that only one of The Dark Knight and WALL-E will get
+Like with Frost/Nixon and Doubt, it seems that only one of The Dark Knight and WALL-E will get a nomination.

 The one thing TDK doesn't have, however, is a Golden Globe nomination.
 That probably won't pose much of a problem for Milk, but The Dark Knight is hanging on by the skin of its teeth--and the lack of a SAG nomination doesn't help matters one bit.
 If Slumdog, Button, or Frost/Nixon wins the Best Picture (Drama) award, then The Dark Knight is probably safe.
 But if Revolutionary Road or (less likely) The Reader shakes things up by winning, then it's anybody's ballgame.
 Going into that scenario, however, The Dark Knight holds a palpable--albeit slim--lead.